Tokosan/Tokosan/README.md

 # Bio

-I'm a software engineer (currently working on my undergraduate thesis).
-During my college years I mainly used git (and GitHub) for my courses, storing all my homework and projects here so I could access them regularely from my different devices.
+I'm a software engineer.
+During my college years I mainly used git (and GitHub) for my courses, storing all my homework and projects here so I could access them regularely from all my devices.
 But now I want to start building real projects to share my ideas and tools, and contribute to other people's projects to learn how things are done in the real world haha.

 # Interests